Sam wrote in with the following question:

 I don’t have the definitive answer to this question.
 Why?
 Because there isn’t one.

-Like many other investment choices, this one is intrinsically tied to a person’s risk tolerance.
+Like many other investment choices, this one is intrinsically tied to a person’s investment risk tolerance.
 This scenario actually has multiple dimensions of risk: the risk of incurring debt and the risk of investing in the stock market.
 Let’s look at both of these.

 The risk of debt.
 Any time you incur debt, you’re basically promising that your future self will be able to pay off the debt.
 While Sam is in great financial shape now (presumably having a good job and so on), the future may bring a spouse, a child, job loss, etc. These are potential risks any time you incur debt.
 Obviously, the more tenuous your situation is now, the riskier the debt is – for example, if you rack up debts that your current self simply can’t pay, you’re actually betting that your future will be significantly better than your present.